matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/2-1 Equivalence Partitioning and Boundary Value Analysis.md

 * Extension of **EP**, generally used to test requirements that call for a range of numbers
 * Can ONLY be used when the partitions are ordered
 * Exercising the boundaries of equivalence partitions – min and max values of a partition
-* Behavior at the boundaries of equivalence partitions are **more likely** to be incorrect than within the partitions
+* behaviour at the boundaries of equivalence partitions are **more likely** to be incorrect than within the partitions
 * 2 elements (values) belonging to the same partition – all values in between must also belong to that partition
 * Boundary values are the MIN AND MAX values of Equivalence Partitions
 * Typically, locations of defects found by BVA at misplaced boundaries